-** My travel to Marietta was sponsored by the Marietta-Washington County CVB.
-All opinions are my own.**
+** This post was updated in 2021 with a recent trip back to Marietta..
+My original travel to Marietta in 2017 was sponsored by the Marietta-Washington County CVB.
+All opinions are my own.
+Post contains affiliate links. **

 Marietta is a small city that lies right along the Ohio River in southeast Ohio.
 While little in size and numbers, it’s bursting with local attractions.
 I’ve passed through Marietta many times on I-77, but stopping in the city for 3 days gave me an appreciation for its diverse attractions, gorgeous river views, and historic homes.
 I came up with five reasons you must visit Marietta, Ohio, but in reality, there are many more.

 #1 Marietta has enough to keep the whole family entertained.

 Like history?
 Marietta was the first permanent settlement in the Northwest Territory.
 Founded in 1788, Marietta was named in honor of France’s Marie Antoinette, showing thankfulness to France for their contribution to a US victory in the Revolutionary War.
 Located at the confluence of the Muskingum and Ohio Rivers, this was Native American territory first.
 A large mound still stands at the center of town in Mound Cemetery.

 To learn more about the history of Marietta, consider taking a tour through Hidden Marietta.
 On our tour, I learned that the above brick-laden Ohio Street was one of the first streets in town.
 It has a wild past as the home to brothels and bars, luring ship workers into town for a rowdy night.
 Now it’s just home to many tall tales, and this popular restaurant, The Levee.